-“To me, that’s the hardest position to evaluate in college football is safeties,” Roseman said.
+“To me, that’s the hardest position to evaluate in college football is safeties,” Roseman said back in January at the Senior Bowl.
 “The guys that used to be the most explosive athletes and were playing in the back end, they’re going to play corner because they feel like maybe at corner, they can play 10 years.
 You look at the franchise tag numbers, the corner position is higher than the safety position.
 That is going to be the constant struggle.
 When you talk to people around the league, it’s hard to find safeties.”

-The good news is that the Eagles will have options to fill their needs in free agency and the draft.
+The Eagles will have options to fill their safety needs in free agency and the draft.
 This year’s group of safety prospects is considered deep and talented.
 But as we’ve seen in years past, going into the draft searching for specific needs can lead to mistakes.

 And this is not an either/or situation.
 The Eagles should look to identify young safety talent in free agency and address the position if possible in the draft.
 As we wrote about on Sunday, the Birds are in good cap shape and could be in position to take advantage of a market where the supply might very well out-weigh the demand.